Recursive variational Gaussian approximation with the Whittle likelihood for linear non-Gaussian state space models: Conclusion

-There are several avenues for future research.
-First, R-VGA-Whittle assumes a Gaussian variational distribution, so future work could attempt to extend this framework to more flexible variational distributions for approximating skewed or multimodal posterior distributions.
-Second, some tuning parameters of R-VGA-Whittle (such as the number of damping observations and number of damping steps) are currently user-defined, so an adaptive tuning scheme could be developed to select these parameters.
-Third, as the Whittle likelihood is known to produce biased parameter estimates for finite sample sizes, using R-VGA-Whittle with the debiased Whittle likelihood of~\cite{sykulski2019debiased} may improve parameter estimates.
+\Copy{theoretical}{There are several avenues for future research.
+First, the work in this paper is largely computational and empirical, and an important next step is to derive theoretical properties of the R-VGA-Whittle algorithm.} Second, R-VGA-Whittle assumes a Gaussian variational distribution; future work could attempt to extend this framework to more flexible variational distributions for approximating skewed or multimodal posterior distributions.
+Third, some tuning parameters of R-VGA-Whittle (such as the number of damping observations and number of damping steps) are currently user-defined, so an adaptive tuning scheme could be developed to select these parameters.
+Fourth, as the Whittle likelihood is known to produce biased parameter estimates for finite sample sizes, using R-VGA-Whittle with the debiased Whittle likelihood of~\cite{sykulski2019debiased} may improve parameter estimates.